-It is an architectural pattern that consists of three parts: Model, View, Controller.
-MVC architecture fosters code reuse, modularized code, and permits various interfaces.
-It is the basic structure of a web framework, comprising the fundamental pieces for designing programs for desktop or mobile and web applications.
+It is an architectural pattern that consists of three parts: Model, View, and Controller.
+MVC architecture fosters code reuse and modularized code and permits various interfaces.
+This is the basic structure of a web framework, comprising the fundamental pieces for designing programs for desktop or mobile and web applications.

 - Model-View-ViewModel (MVVM)